 Serial No. From or to whom.
-Date.
+Dațe.
 Subject.
 Page.
 18 Foreign Office June 30, 1883 Transmitting copy despatch from Lord Lyons, stating that in a conversation with M. Jules Ferry the latter very positively affirmed that the French Government entertain no designs of annexation in New Guinea.
 19 Royal Colonial Institute June 30, 1883 Transmitting copy of resolutions passed at a meeting of the Institute held on the 29th, respecting New Guinea.
 89 20 To the Royal Colonial Institute.
 July 4, 1883 Acknowledging letter of the 30th June enclosing copy of certain resolutions.
 89 21 To Administrator Sir A. H. Palmer.
 July 11, 1883 Conveying the decision of Her Majesty's Government on the question of annexation.
 89 22 Governor the Marquis of Normanby (Victoria).
 July 12, 1883 (Rec.
 July 12, 1883.)
 Telegraphic.
 Forwarding substance of resolutions by both Houses of Parliament to the effect that a Protectorate over New Guinea and the adjacent islands is essential, and that the Colony is willing to contribute its portion of the expense.
-23 The Agent-General for Victoria.
+90 23 The Agent-General for Victoria.
 July 12, 1883 Stating that a resolution was passed by the Victorian Parliament on the 11th instant, in favour of annexing New Guinea and other islands in the Western Pacific, and that the Government and Parliament of Victoria have expressed their willingness to contribute towards the expense of such an undertaking.

+No. 1.
 Foreign Office to Colonial Office.

 Foreign Office, May 8, 1883.
-I am directed by Her Majesty's Secretary of State for Foreign Affairs to transmit to you, to be laid before Her Majesty's Secretary of State for the Colonies, copy of a despatch from Her Majesty's Ambassador at Berlin relative to a Company about to be formed in Germany for the colonization of New I am, &c., T. V. LISTER.
-Guinea.
+Sir.
+I am directed by Her Majesty's Secretary of State for Foreign Affairs to transmit to you, to be laid before Her Majesty's Secretary of State for the Colonies, copy of a despatch from Her Majesty's

+Ambassador at Berlin relative to a Company about to be formed in Germany for the colonization of New Guinea.
+I am, &c.

-With reference to Sir John Lumley's despatch of the 31st March, upon the subject of a Company about to be formed in Germany with the view of colonizing New Guinea, I asked the Secretary of State for Foreign Affairs whether I was correct in reporting to your Lordship that the above-named Company was a private one, and not as yet supported by the Imperial German Government.
+With reference to Sir John Lumley's despatch of the 31st March,\ upon the subject of a Company about to be formed in Germany with the view of colonizing New Guinea, I asked the Secretary of State for Foreign Affairs whether I was correct in reporting to your Lordship that the of State for Foreign Affairs whether I was correct in reporting to your Lordship that the above-named Company was a private one, and not as yet supported by the Imperial German Government.
 His Excellency replied that my impression was correct, besides which the Imperial Government did not promote any scheme for the increase of emigration from Germany, as I well knew.